Lower Columbia Basin Audubon Society

 -

 To facilitate the organization of small count teams, the circle is managed by three team leaders representing Richland, Pasco and Kennewick.
-To participate in the CBC, contact any of the leaders to get more information about the count date and general guidelines.
+To participate in the CBC, contact any of the leaders to get more information about the count and general guidelines.

 Richland: Lisa Hill (509-869-6715)